If you haven’t got the right tools it makes marketing a LOT harder – if not impossible.

 In todays world, there are many and varied tools that make the job of running and marketing a business much easier.
 These include those assisting with the traditional marketing jobs like websites, promotion, email etc. But over and above these as other systems like accounting and telecoms become more open and connected, these too can make life easier, and play a roll in marketing your business and connecting with your customers.

 You may have the right tool but do you have the knowledge and experience to use it effectively?

-I touched on this in the last section.
-One of the biggest costs in marketing can be the fee charged by marketing professionals.
+Its all well and good having access to the right tools, but I touched on this in the last section, one of the biggest costs in marketing can be the fee charged by marketing professionals.
 As online marketing tools become easier and quicker to use, marketing professionals can see the risk of reducing fee income and so resist the shift to using better tools.
 At the same time, while these better tools may be easier and quicker to use, you may not want to go the whole step of doing everything in-house.
 Sometimes, calling in an experienced professional is the most cost-effective approach – so long as you can find the expert who will work with the better tools and charge correspondingly less!